The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Fixed RKHS

 We now prove a series of result which allow us to control $\hat h_r$ for $r \geq 0$ simultaneously, extending the results of \cite{page2017ivanov} while using similar proof techniques.
 This is crucial in order to apply the Goldenshluger--Lepski method to these estimators.
 The results assign probabilities to events which occur for all $r \geq 0$ and all $h_r \in r B_H$.
 These events are measurable due to the separability of $[0, \infty)$ and $r B_H$, as well as the continuity in $r$ of the quantities in question, including $\hat h_r$ by Lemma \ref{lEst}.
 By Lemma 2 of \cite{page2017ivanov}, we have

 for all $r > 0$ and all $h_r \in r B_H$.
-We can get rid of $\hat h_r$ in the first term on the right-hand side by taking a supremum over $r B_H$.
+We can remove $\hat h_r$ in the first term on the right-hand side by taking a supremum over $r B_H$.
 After applying the reproducing kernel property and the Cauchy--Schwarz inequality, we obtain a quadratic form of subgaussians which can be controlled using Lemma 36 of \cite{page2017ivanov}.
+See Lemma 22 in \cite{page2018supplement} on page 1 for details.